-An acceptable program for licensing radioactive material includes preparation and use of internal licensing guides and policy memoranda to ensure technical quality in the licensing program (when appropriate, NRC guides may be used); pre-licensing inspection of complex facilities; and supervisory review, when appropriate.

-This performance indicator evaluates the technical quality of the licensing program on the basis of an indepth, onsite review of a representative cross-section of licensing actions, including license terminations, decommissioning actions and bankruptcies, and various types of licenses.
-Technical quality includes not only the review of the application and completed actions but also an examination of any renewals that have been pending for more than a year because the failure to act on such requests may have health and safety implications.
-To the extent possible, the onsite review also should capture a representative cross-section as completed by each of the reviewers in the region or State.
+This performance indicator evaluates the technical quality of the licensing program on the basis of an in depth, onsite review of a representative cross-section of licensing actions.
+The review team will examine the documentation and implementation of NRC or compatible Agreement State licensing guidance and procedures.

+The review team will evaluate the program’s performance for implementing its pre-licensing guidance, and supervisory or peer review of licensing actions.

+The review should include an examination of various license types and licensing actions with emphasis on those with high risk-significant materials and activities, including new licenses, renewals, amendments, terminations, and decommissioning.

+The onsite review should capture a representative cross-section of licensing actions as completed by each of the reviewers in the region or Agreement State.

+Technical quality of reviews should examine the timeliness of completed licensing actions.
+For those licensing actions that have been pending for more than a year, the review team should determine whether the failure to act on such requests may have safety and security implications.

 Common Performance Indicator 5—Technical Quality of Incident and Allegation Activities

-The quality, thoroughness, and timeliness of a regulator's response to incidents and allegations of safety concerns can have a direct bearing on public health and safety.
-A careful assessment of incident response and allegation investigation procedures, actual implementation of these procedures, internal and external coordination, and investigative and followup procedures and actions will be a significant indicator of the overall quality of the program.
+The quality, thoroughness, and timeliness of a regulator's response to incidents and allegations of safety concerns can have a direct bearing on safety and security.

+A determination of the overall quality of the program will be made after a careful assessment of incident response and allegation investigation procedures, implementation of these procedures, internal and external coordination, timely incident reporting, and followup actions.

+The review team will examine the documentation and implementation of incident response and allegation response procedures.

+The review team will conduct in depth, onsite reviews of a cross-section of incident response and allegation response reports.

+The review team will evaluate Agreement State reporting of incidents to the NRC Headquarters Operations Center and to the Nuclear Material Events Database (NMED).

 Non-Common Performance Indicators

-Non-Common Performance Indicator 1—Compatibility Requirements
+Non-Common Performance Indicator 1—Legislation and Regulations

 State statutes should authorize the State to establish a program for the regulation of agreement material and provide authority for the assumption of regulatory responsibility under the agreement.
 The statutes must authorize the State to promulgate regulatory requirements necessary to provide reasonable assurance of protection of public health and safety.
 The State must be authorized through its legal authority to license, inspect, and enforce legally binding requirements, such as regulations and licenses.
 State statutes should be consistent with Federal statutes, as appropriate.

-In accordance with Management Directive 5.9, "Adequacy and Compatibility of Agreement State Programs," and the current revisions of STP Procedures, SA-201, “Review of State Regulatory Requirements," and SA-200, "Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements," the State shall adopt legally binding requirements, such as regulations and other necessary program elements consistent with the above guidance.
+The Agreement State shall adopt legally binding requirements, such as regulations and other necessary program elements consistent with Management Directive 5.9, "Adequacy and Compatibility of Agreement State Programs," and the current revisions of NMSS Procedures, SA-201, “Review of State Regulatory Requirements," and SA-200, "Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements," t

-NRC regulations that should be adopted by an Agreement State for purposes of compatibility or health and safety should be adopted in a time frame so that the effective date of the State requirement is not later than 3 years after the effective date of NRC's final rule.
+NRC regulations that should be adopted by an Agreement State for purposes of compatibility or health and safety should be adopted in a time frame so that the effective date of the State requirement is not later than 3 years after the effective date of the NRC's final rule or as approved by the Commission.

 Other program elements that have been designated as necessary for maintenance of an adequate and compatible program should be adopted and implemented by an Agreement State within 6 months following NRC designation.